withastro/docs/src/pages/en/guides/images.md

 #### Local Images

-Image files in your project's source directory can be imported in frontmatter and passed directly to the `<Image />` component's `src` attribute.
-All other properties are optional and will default to the image file's original properties if not provided.
+Image files in your project's source directory can be imported in frontmatter and passed directly to the `<Image />` component's `src` attribute. `alt` is required, but all other properties are optional and will default to the image file's original properties if not provided.

 #### Remote Images

 To use a remote image, pass a full URL to the `<Image />`'s src attribute. `<Image />` won't infer dimensions and format from this remote file.
 You must provide the `format` to render the image with, and you must either provide `width` and `height` or one of the two dimensions plus an `aspectRatio`.
+The `alt` attribute is also required..

 #### Examples